leuchtturm-dev/idiom/README.md

 Please see the documentation on [HexDocs](https://hexdocs.pm/idiom/) for a full rundown on Idiom's features.

+## State of Idiom

+Idiom is in active development and should be considered pre-production software.
+Its core functionality works and is relatively well-tested, but some cases
+(such as RTL languages) are not yet covered by tests.
+If you have knowledge about languages and scripts that might be considered edge cases, please get in touch or just submit a pull request with test cases - I'll be forever grateful.
+There are also no backends packaged with Idiom yet.
+I will soon start actively adding some, with Phrase Strings first, and then widening the library.

+That said, I *think* the API should be relatively stable at this point - I will still leave it at `0.x` for now, though, and not make any promises in that regard.
+As such, I would not recommend using Idiom in any mission-critical software at this point.

 ## Basic usage

 Interaction with Idiom happens through `t/3`.